 If faith be granted of grace, the disjunction between the obtaining and application of redemption as proposed by non-Calvinists will not stand.
 Since all the good things which God has and is pouring upon us are thanks to the work of Christ, then no doubt, faith is the highest grace which He gives us, and is a fruit of Christ’s self-giving.

 Now let us turn our attention to the enjoining of the obtaining and application of redemption in Scripture.
-In Isaiah 53:11, we read of Suffering Servant making “many to be accounted righteous, and he shall bear their iniquities.”
+In Isaiah 53:11, we read of the Suffering Servant making “many to be accounted righteous, and he shall bear their iniquities.”
 These two things are enjoined together, in fact, the KJV says “for” instead of “and.”
 Upon citing Isaiah 53:5, Owen says, “His wounding and our healing, impetration and application, his chastisement and our peace, are inseparably associated” (book II, chapter 4).
 In Romans 4:25, the death of Christ and justification are enjoined together.
 So likewise in Romans 5:18-19, on which he says, ‘So Rom.
 5:18, “By the righteousness of one” (that is, his impetration), “the free gift came upon all men unto justification of life,” in the application’ (book II, chapter 4).
-Romans 8:32-34 likewise is an important passage which enjoins those two things under consideration, which we have dealt with above.
+Romans 8:32-34 likewise is an important passage that enjoins those two things under consideration, which we have dealt with above.

 Both the obtaining and the application of redemption concerns and is limited to the same group, namely, the elect.
 Lastly, in chapter 5 of book II, Owen uses some common sense as to the meaning of Christ obtaining redemption.
 He argues, (1) that is contrary to common sense to say that something is obtained f...